 A wildfire is an uncontrolled burning of grasslands, brush, or woodlands.
 Wildfires can be divided into three categories: interface, wildland, and firestorms.
 Wildland-urban interface (WUI) communities are areas where structures and other human development meet or intermingle with natural vegetative fuels.
-Forests cover approximately 55% (20.4 million acres) of Michigan's total land area, providing Michigan with the largest state-owned forest system in the United States.
-However, an increase in residential development in Michigan's
+Forests cover approximately 55% (20.4 million acres) of Michigan's total land area, providing Michigan with the largest state-owned forest system in the united States.
+However, an increase in residential development in Michigan's WUI areas has resulted in greater wildfire risk.
+Human activity causes most wildfires in Michigan.
+Outdoor debris burning is the leading cause of wildfires in the state.
+Only about 4% of all wildfires in Michigan were caused by lightning strikes.

-&lt;sup>76 Michigan - State Climate Summaries 2022 (ncics.org)
+76 Michigan - State Climate Summaries 2022 (ncics.org)